corno/bass-clarinet/README.md

 `closearray` - indication that an array was closed

+`opentaggedunion` - indication that a tagged union was opened

+`option` - the value of the option (string)

+`closetaggedunion` - indication that a tagged union was closed

 `end` - indication that the closed stream has ended.

 `ready` - indication that the stream has reset, and is ready to be written to.

-## samples

-some [samples] are available to help you get started. one that creates a list of top npm contributors, and another that gets a bunch of data from twitter and generates valid json.

 # roadmap